Model (person): Plus-size

-Plus-size models are models who generally have larger measurements than editorial fashion models.
+Plus-size models are models who generally have larger measurements than editorial fashion models, and are not necessarily overweight.
 The primary use of plus-size models is to appear in advertising and runway shows for plus-size labels.
-Plus-size models are also engaged in work that is not strictly related to selling large-sized clothing, e.g., stock photography and advertising photography for cosmetics, household and pharmaceutical products and sunglasses, footwear and watches.
+Plus-size models are also engaged in work not strictly related to selling large-sized clothing, e.g., stock photography and advertising photography for cosmetics, household and pharmaceutical products and sunglasses, footwear and watches.
 Therefore, plus-size models do not exclusively wear garments marketed as plus-size clothing.
 This is especially true when participating in fashion editorials for mainstream fashion magazines.
 Some plus-size models have appeared in runway shows and campaigns for mainstream retailers and designers such as Gucci, Guess, Jean-Paul Gaultier, Levi's and Versace Jeans.

 Normal-size

 Also known as the "in-between" and "middle models", they are neither considered catalogue size (0–2) nor plus-size (10 up).
 There is criticism that these models have been left out of the conversation because fashion companies and brands opt to employ the extremes of the spectrum.

-Model Camille Kostek who was on a solo cover of Sports Illustrated Swimsuit Issue in 2019 has stated that she was told by a well-known international modeling agency "...that it was too bad that I wasn’t a size 10.
-That plus size is a big market right now and it’s too bad I wasn’t measuring bigger.
-My size (4/6) is considered an "in-between size," meaning I'm not a straight model nor plus model, I'm right in the middle.
+Model Camille Kostek who was on a solo cover of Sports Illustrated Swimsuit Issue in 2019 has stated that she was told by a well-known international modelling agency "...that it was too bad that I wasn't a size 10.
+That plus size is a big market right now and it's too bad I wasn't measuring bigger.
+My size (4/6) is considered an "in-between size", meaning I'm not a straight model nor plus model, I'm right in the middle.
 Actress Mindy Kaling has described this body type in her 2011 book Is Everybody Hanging Out Without Me? writing, "Since I am not model-skinny, but also not super-fat...
 I fall into that nebulous, 'Normal American Woman Size' that legions of fashion stylists detest...
 Many stylists hate that size because, I think, to them, I lack the self-discipline to be an aesthetic, or the sassy confidence to be a total fatty hedonist.
 They're like, 'Pick a lane.'"